pwa-builder/pwa-auth/README.md

 </pwa-auth>
 ```

 3. Create one or more keys to let your users sign-in with Microsoft, Google, Facebook, or Apple.
 You'll need to provide at least one key.
-To create a key for each service, see [creating keys](#creating-keys).
+See [creating keys](#creating-keys) to get started.

 ### NPM